 One of the trickier elements of being a good volleyball coach is establishing the expectations for your team at the start of a new season.
-It’s something we all must do, though – even more so if we are in a developmental situation, whether that be from a player or a program perspective.
+It’s something we all must do, though.
+Maybe even more in a developmental situation, whether that be from a player or a program perspective.
 Expectations in large part establish how we prioritize various things in our training and line-up decisions.

-If you’re wondering at this point what’s so tricky about setting expectations, then either you are in a very lucky situation or you might need to give some things a bit deeper consideration.
+Are you wondering at this point what’s so tricky about setting expectations?
+If so, either you’re in a very lucky situation or you might need to give some things deeper consideration.
 There are only a couple of cases where a coach need not think much about expectations.
 One is when they are seen as favorites and called on to win the championship.
-The other is the flip side where the focus is less on performance and more along the lines of “keep them happy”.
-Both scenarios allow for pretty easy setting of priorities as they limit conflicts between competitive requirements and other considerations (e.g. playing time).
+The other is the reverse where the focus is more along the lines of “keep them happy”.
+Both scenarios allow for pretty easy setting of priorities.
+They limit conflicts between competitive requirements and other considerations (e.g. playing time).

-For those of us not in either of those situations, the question of season expectations can see us walking a fine line.
+For those of us in neither of those situations, the question of expectations can see us walking a fine line.
 On the one hand, being too aggressive can lead to serious disappointment and confidence issues.
-On the other hand, not setting the expectations high enough can lead to under-performance and even players feeling like we don’t have believe in them.
+On the other hand, not setting the expectations high enough can lead to under-performance.
+Players may even feel like we don’t have belief in them.
 Oh, and then there’s the case where we have an Athletic Director, Club Director, Owner or other boss to which we are accountable.
 As a result, we’re always trying to find that Goldilocks expectation – not too high, not too low, but just right.

 So, how can we get the expectations thing right?

 It starts with having a good understanding of the competitive landscape, which definitely isn’t always easy.
 Every league and level of volleyball play is different.
 It’s not always in big ways.
 Often it’s just enough to make it unclear of exactly how your own team compares.